AdobeDocs/cc-everywhere/docs/quickstart.md

 > **Note**: Until the SDK can be pulled directly from a CDN, you'll need to download and serve the SDK yourself locally.
 To try this on a local server, refer to the [local development set-up guide](local_dev.md).

-Save all 3 files, and include the path to the SDK entrypoint (`CCEverywhere.js`) in a script tag using either HTML or JavaScript syntax.
-The other two files included in the folder contain dependencies, and should be saved in the same directory.

 ### HTML Example